Asad-edx/covid19-data-analysis/README.md

 # COVID-19 Data Analysis

-# COVID-19 Data Analysis

 ![COVID-19 Trends](covid_trends.png)

-This project explores COVID-19 data using Python and Jupyter Notebook...

 This project explores COVID-19 data using Python and Jupyter Notebook to uncover insights into the spread, impact, and patterns of the pandemic.